ohhsodead/arisen-studio/README.md

 - Automatically detect game regions
 - Backup and restore game files
 - Create and add mods to your own lists
-- Includes a Game Updates Finder
+- Includes a built-in Game Updates Finder*
-- Includes a File Manager
+- Includes a built-in File Manager
-- Includes a Package Manager
+- Includes a built-in Package Manager*
-- Includes basic WebMAN controls
+- Includes basic WebMAN controls*
 - Add multiple console profiles

+** Coming in the next release

 ## Requirements
 - An internet connection